orthanc-team/orthanc-auth-service/README.md

     "url":"http://localhost/meddream/?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6InRvdG8iLCJkaWNvbV91aWQiOiIxLjIiLCJvcnRoYW5jX2lkIjoiMDE5NWYxM2UtNGFmZTY4MjItOGI0OTRjYzQtNTE2MmM1MGQtMGRhZjY2YWEiLCJ0eXBlIjoib3NpbWlzLXZpZXdlci1wdWJsaWNhdGlvbiIsImV4cGlyYXRpb25fZGF0ZSI6IjIwMjItMDctMDdUMTE6MDA6MDArMDA6MDAifQ.8mzvYXCrjhM8OWPhu5HQJbEtCO9y6XyFqV-Ak1n-9Tw"
   }
 ```
-- if generating a `meddream-viewer-publication`, `orthanc-token-service` replies with a share with the token and a link to the `meddream redirect service` that will, once accessed, generate a new MedDream token that can be used within a few minutes:
+- if generating a `meddream-viewer-publication`, `orthanc-auth-service` replies with a share with the token and a link to the `meddream redirect service` that will, once accessed, generate a new MedDream token that can be used within a few minutes:
 ```json
   {
     "request":{